Magnus-SI/FYS4150/Project5/README.md

 If wanted, it shouldn't take too long to run with 0.01 instead.
 Then dx must also be changed to 0.01 in the plotlitosphere function in plots.py.
 Although 0.01 shouldn't take too much time either.

+The figures folder contain pre-generated figures and the data folder contains pre-generated data.
+If wanted, plots.py can then be run without compiling anything else.